Vic Shihang Li's profile picture.

 Vic Shihang Li

-I take a full-stack approach to building systems for datacenter applications—from hardware abstractions to OS kernels and application runtimes.
+I take a full-stack approach to building systems for datacenter applications, spanning hardware abstractions, OS kernels, and application runtimes.
 My latest work focuses on HW/SW co-design for memory management, microservice SLOs, and LLM agents.
+Read more about my research here.

-Before UW, I worked with Malte Schwarzkopf and Adam Belay as a master student at the ETOS group at Brown.
+Before UW, I worked with Malte Schwarzkopf as a MS student at the ETOS group at Brown.
 Before that, I studied Finance and CS as an undergraduate at NYU Stern School of Business.

 News